Contact Us

 Entry requirements

-GCSE English Language and Maths at Grade C or above (Grade 4 for those sitting their GCSE from 2017 onwards) or equivalent.
-Key Skills Level 2, Functional Skills Level 2 and the Certificate in Adult Literacy/Numeracy are accepted in place of GCSEs.Access to HE Diploma:
+GCSE English Language and Maths at Grade 4 or above (Grade C for GCSEs taken before 2017) or equivalent.
+Key Skills Level 2, Functional Skills Level 2 and the Certificate in Adult Literacy and Adult Numeracy are accepted in place of GCSEs.Access to HE Diploma

 IELTS 6.0 with no skills below 5.5, or an equivalent qualification.
 The University provides excellent support for any applicant who may be required to undertake additional English language courses.